Proseminar: Moral Autonomous Agents

 Presence

-Every year, more and more autonomous, intelligent, software systems are used in many application areas of daily life.
+Every year, more and more autonomous, intelligent software systems are being used in many areas of daily life.
 These autonomous systems are often referred to as "autonomous agents".
-In currently deployed systems, a human is often still responsible when the autonomous agent encounters a critical situation.
-With autonomous driving functions, for example, the driver must usually be able to take control of the vehicle at any time.
+In systems currently in use, a human is often still responsible if the autonomous agent gets into a critical situation.
+With autonomous driving functions, for example, the driver must generally be able to take control of the vehicle at all times.

 For a future with fully autonomous agents, these agents must be enabled to make such decisions autonomously.
-This means transferring the gut feeling that we humans often use to make decisions in spontaneous situations to autonomous agents.
-This essentially means that an autonomous agent should be enabled to a certain extent to weigh moral rules against each other.
-For example, in order to let an ambulance pass, it is allowed to swerve onto a grass verge, even if this is normally forbidden by a rule.
+This means that we must transfer the gut feeling with which we humans often make decisions in spontaneous situations to autonomous agents.
+This essentially means that an autonomous agent should be enabled to a certain extent to weigh up moral rules against each other.
+For example, in order to let an ambulance pass, it is permitted to swerve onto a grass verge, even if this is normally prohibited by a rule.

-In order to develop moral autonomous agents, there are several aspects to consider, which will be discussed in this proseminar
+In order to develop moral autonomous agents, there are various aspects to consider, which will be discussed in this proseminar

 • Definition of morality: What kind of moral theory should the agent follow?
-That of the country of deployment or that of the country of manufacture?
+That of the country of deployment or that of the country of production?

 • Definitions of autonomous agents (e.g. Belief Desire Intention Agents)

-• Game theory as a possible approach to cooperative actions by multiple Autonomous Agents (e.g., Public Good Games).
+• Game theory as a possible approach for cooperative actions of several autonomous agents (e.g. public good games)

-• Limits of moral agents: In what critical situations must an agent make moral decisions and when must a human continue to be consulted?
+• Limits of moral agents: In which critical situations must an agent decide morally and when must a human continue to be consulted?

-• How should autonomous agents be treated in jurisprudence?
+• How should autonomous agents be treated in jurisdiction?

 • Benefits and opportunities, but also problems and risks in the use of self-learning systems

-In the first week of the lecture there will be a meeting where the selectable topics will be presented.
-Sufficient topics will be provided to ensure a fair choice of topics.
-The presentations will be given in a block seminar at the end of the lecture period and a paper of about 5 pages will be handed in before the block seminar.
+In the first week of lectures, there will be a meeting at which the selectable topics will be presented.
+A sufficient number of topics will be provided to ensure a fair choice of topics.
+The presentations will be held in a block seminar at the end of the lecture period and a 5-page paper will be handed in before the block seminar.

 Lecture languageGerman/English